rumkit/Sortzilla/README.md

 ## Memory consumption

 Typical memory consumption for generation is ~50MB and for validation is ~30MB.
-Both generation and validation are single threaded operations and their memory consumption doesn't not depend on the file size.
+Both generation and validation are single threaded operations and their memory consumption does not depend on the file size.

-For sorting operation, memory consumption depends on the amount of worker threads and peaks at approximately `Nworkers * 1.5 * chunkSize`.
-Thus a sorting job with 16 worker threads using default chunks of 128MB will peak at ~3GB with some overhead value.
+For sorting operation memory consumption depends on the amount of worker threads and peaks at approximately `Nworkers * 1.5 * chunkSize`.
+Thus, a sorting job with 16 worker threads using default chunks of 128MB will peak at ~3GB with some overhead value.

 ## Timings

-- 100GB file generation with 10K word dictionary ~7 minutes
+- 100GB file generation with 10K words dictionary ~7 minutes

 `.\Sortzilla.CLI.exe generate output.txt -s 100G -d .\english-10k-sorted.txt`